Leo-xh/C-S-and-P2P-demo/Bittorrent/note_peer.md

     3. check whether the piece downloading is finished
 - finish downloading a piece
     - validate the piece
-        - valid: write to file, update the piece state, send `Have` to all of its peers, send `Uninterested` if needed
+        - valid: write to file, update the piece state, send `Have` to all of its peers, check if the download finishes
-        - invalid: remove the peer from the request list of this piec, reset the block states
+        - invalid: remove the peer from the request list of this piece, reset the block states
     - update the request count
+- finish downloading the file
+    - print message
 - receive a `Have`
     - update the bitfield of this peer
-    - send `Interested` if needed